denten-books/plain-text/0-intro.md

 The **fourth chapter** begins with a discussion of an apparent paradox.
 A camp of media theorists and textual scholars in the 1990s conceived of electronic texts as an ephemeral, almost immaterial, phenomenon.
 The text shimmered and
 glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
 Reading began to engage the morphology of rare metals, media archeology, hard drive forensics.
 Both accounts, I argue, capture an aspect of the same underlying conditions.
 The perceived image of an archived inscription splits from its source.
 The sign plausibly resides both on the screen and on the hard drive.
-It splits, in a sense, diverging at the site its projection from the site of the archive.
-The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
+It splits, in some real a sense, diverging at the site its projection from the site of the archive.
 Erasing an inscription on the screen, for example, may not elicit the corresponding action on the disk.
-Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the sign.
+Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the computational sign.
 Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these forms of machine writing were readily visible and therefore